apache/usergrid/docs/push-notifications/managing-users-and-devices.md

     ApigeeClientResponse *response = [dataClient setDevicePushToken: newDeviceToken forNotifier: notifier];

-    // You could use this if you log in as an API BaaS user to associate the Device to your User if (response.transactionState == kUGClientResponseSuccess) {
+    // You could use this if you log in as an Usergrid user to associate the Device to your User if (response.transactionState == kUGClientResponseSuccess) {
         response = [self connectEntities: @"users" connectorID: @"me" type: @"devices" connecteeID: deviceId];
     }